What1s1ove/bs-content-challenge/block-or-inline/block-or-inline.md

 ## Conclusions

-HTML may break, may not look as expected and that's okay.
+HTML may break or may not look as expected and that's okay.
 It's not bad HTML it just has its own rules.
 You just need to understand that something could break just because of incorrect nesting and know where it can be quickly checked.

 Each HTML element has its own category and its own type of content that it can have.
 In general, there are **7** types of content that expect a certain nesting into each other.